-Occasional Stool - Lacewood & ebonised Lacewood frame with hand gouged & ebonised London Plane seat.
+Side Table - Lacewood & ebonised Lacewood frame with hand gouged & ebonised London Plane top.

-The seat of this stool is ebonised with an iron and vinegar solution, colouring the London Plane timber a silvery grey colour.
-The front of the seat’s surface is then gouge carved to match the straight rear of the seat.
+The top of this side table is ebonised with an iron and vinegar solution, colouring the London Plane timber a silvery grey colour.
+The front of the top’s surface is then gouge carved to match the straight rear of the top.

 The frame and legs are constructed with half-joints and strengthened with dowels.
 The choice of materials highlighting the contrast between the grey ebonisation and the wilder Lacewood figure of quarter-sawn London Plane.